laristra/portage/doc/concepts.md

 The current interpolation methods for meshes are the following:

-- Portage::Interpolate_1stOrder - no limiting gets applied here
+- Portage::Interpolate_1stOrder - no limiting gets applied here.
 - Portage::Interpolate_2ndOrder - capable of performing a
-  least-squares, limited gradient
+  limited linear fit (2nd order accurate).
 - Portage::Interpolate_3rdOrder - capable of performing a
-  least-squares, limited quadratic fit.
+  least-squares, limited quadratic fit (3rd order accurate).

 For particles, the terminology for the interpolate step changes to _estimate_.
 All of the heavy-lifting of the remap for particles has